ESC

 fish

-the country's small population is fairly evenly distributed amongst the three atolls
+the small population is fairly evenly distributed among the three atolls

 low-lying coral atolls enclosing large lagoons